Home | Teaching | Publications

 About me

-I have been working with speech technology for the past decade - both in academia and the industry.
+I have been working in the field of Artificial Intelligence for the past twenty years - both in industry and academia.

 View Michael Tjalve's profile on LinkedIn